-Rebecca Jarvis is an Emmy-award winning journalist.
-She is ABC News’ Chief Business, Technology & Economics Correspondent; the host and creator of “The Dropout,” a top rated podcast which chronicles the rise and fall of Theranos founder Elizabeth Holmes; and the host and creator of the highly acclaimed “No Limits with Rebecca Jarvis” podcast, which features game changing women.
-As Chief Business, Technology & Economics Correspondent, Jarvis reports for all ABC News programs including Good Morning America, World News Tonight with David Muir, Nightline, 20/20, and This Week with George Stephanopoulos.
+Rebecca Jarvis is ABC News’ chief business, technology & economics correspondent; the creator and host of “The Dropout,” a top-rated podcast and documentary which chronicles the rise and fall of Theranos founder Elizabeth Holmes; and the creator and host of the “No Limits with Rebecca Jarvis” podcast which features in-depth interviews with female CEOs, founders, and innovators.

-Before joining ABC News Jarvis was co-host of CBS This Morning: Saturday, and Business and Economics correspondent for CBS News.
-Prior to CBS News, Jarvis spent three years at CNBC reporting on market news from the New York Stock Exchange, NASDAQ and the New York Mercantile Exchange.
-She contributed regularly to NBC News including the Today Show and Nightly News.
+Before joining ABC News, Jarvis was co-host of “CBS This Morning: Saturday,” and business and economics correspondent for CBS News.
+Prior to CBS News, she spent three years at CNBC reporting on market news from the New York Stock Exchange, NASDAQ and the New York Mercantile Exchange.
+She contributed regularly to NBC News including the “Today Show” and “Nightly News.”

 Jarvis began her journalism career writing for Crain’s Chicago Business and Business 2.0.
 She has also worked in investment banking and foreign currency trading.

-A graduate of the University of Chicago, Jarvis holds a degree in Economics and Constitutional Law.
+A graduate of the University of Chicago, Jarvis holds a degree in economics and constitutional law.
 A recipient of the University of Chicago Dean’s Grant, she studied European banking and financial markets and the formation of the European Union at the Université Sciences Po in Paris, France.

-Jarvis received national recognition for her work with Colin Powell to empower children and improve communities and was named a "National Point of Light," receiving accolades from Presidents Bill Clinton and George H.W.
-Bush.« Read Less
+Jarvis received national recognition for her work with Colin Powell, empowering children and improving communities.
+She was also named a National Point of Light, receiving accolades from Presidents Bill Clinton and George H.W.
+Bush.